 Statistical region includes: Arlington and Alexandria, Va.

-The most expensive city in America to live, San Francisco is the second-best city for the country's correspondents and reporters.
+The most expensive city in America, San Francisco is the second-best city for the country's correspondents and reporters.
 Many descended on San Francisco this summer when an undocumented immigrant murdered a local woman, leading to coverage of potential local and national reforms.
 The vibrant Bay Area is also home to the Asian American Journalists Association.

 Newspaper with the highest circulation: The San Francisco Chronicle